 Today the Tuscan dialect is known as Italian (Italiano) and is the offical language of Italy.
 It is the main language of literature and the media.
-Each region of Italy also has its own dialect, some of which are so distinct from standard Italian that they are mutually unintelligible.
-The Sicilian dialect for example, is sometimes regarded as a separate language and has a literary tradition older than Italian itself.

 The letters j (i lunga), k (cappa), w (vi/vu doppia) x (ics) and y (i greca) do appear in Italian but are thought of as foreign letters.
 They are used mainly in foreign loan words and their pronunciation depends on the word they appear in.